- Household Items

 It was in 1999 when we moved to our present location.
 The land and permanent buildings are owned by the Diocese of St. Petersburg.
 Daystar is solely responsible for all costs associated with the maintenance and improvement of the buildings and grounds as well as the costs of utilities, insurances and county fees.

-The diocesan property was originally used as the campus for the first Catholic school in Citrus County.
+The diocesan property was previously used as the campus for the first Catholic school in Citrus County.
 The Thrift Store is located in the former chapel.
 The former schoolhouse, now known as the Father Hoge Building, contains the Food Pantry, an administrative office, a conference room and storage rooms.

 The expansion of Daystar continued with the purchase of modular or pre-fabricated buildings.
 The largest of these is the Social Services Office, where clients must go to register and be interviewed if they are seeking any of our services.
 Four smaller outbuildings are used to display and sell furniture, large appliances, beds, mattresses and wall art.
+Another two outbuildings are used for storage and as a maintenace shed.

 Daystar Life Center is recognized in Citrus County as a primary resource for the poor, the homeless and struggling families with children.
 While there are many places people may go for food, clothing or financial assistance in the county, we are one of only three charitable organizations that offers all three services five days a week throughout the year.
 And we three organizations serve income-eligible clients from throughout Citrus County, not just people in our immediate areas.